Infinite Recovery Articles

 For the intensely vulnerable person questioning their addictive way of being, this could not possibly feel attractive or welcoming.
 Therefore, my personal philosophy, as well as my concept of recovery in the broad sense, is not in alignment with the majority of the online, social media and conventional recovery approach.
 Shocker!

 Those core beliefs of Infinite Recovery became the basis for The Infinite Recovery Support and Discussion Group.
-They are summarized in the group’s mission statement, “No one recovers alone, and freely shared experience, validation and understanding, especially for those still suffering, are the strengths we need in these critical times.
+They are summarized in the group’s mission statement, “No one recovers alone, and freely shared experience, validation and understanding, especially for those still in active addiction, are the strengths, we need in these critical times.
 Regardless of the form addiction takes, we in recovery have too much in common, and too much at stake, to be divided.”
 This philosophy has remained a central focus to the point that the group unites people of many different addictions and many approaches to recovery, as well as those affected indirectly such as loved ones of the addicted, and… those still in active addiction or struggling with frequent relapse.
 While maintaining a reasonably harmonious balance has had challenges, dedication to inclusiveness has paid off.
 The group thrives as a safe, judgment-free zone.

 This idea of welcoming those still suffering with active addiction seems intuitive, yet is quite uncharacteristic in the recovery community.
 Consider that there is a continuum of recovery that is like a range, or scale, that goes from active addiction to high-end recovery.
 Engagement as early as possible, while an individual is on the addiction side of the scale, establishes a substantial and more genuine connection.
 The traditional model of recovery, twelve-step programs in general, tend to be exclusive with an expectation that people conform to some standard of sobriety.
 They view failure to do so as, well, failure.
-This doesn’t serve the highest interest of anyone, especially the struggling individual in the pre-recovery state.
+This doesn’t serve the highest interest of anyone, especially the individual in the pre-recovery state.

-If you or someone you know is struggling with addiction, or just has questions, I can help.
+If you or someone you know is living with addiction, or just has questions, I can help.
 The Infinite Recovery Handbook: Beat Addiction and Have the Recovery and Life of Your Dreams is a nuts and bolts how-to guide for anyone who wants to know more about addiction and recovery.
 Thanks for reading.
 Be safe.

 Going Viral